 Williams further reflects on her experience in Scotland, and shares,

 “Learning things about a place in a classroom is very different than learning about a place by going there.
 During our time in Scotland, we had experiences that would have been wholly different had we merely read or been told about them.
 For example, one night we got to attend a cèilidh, which is a traditional Scottish gathering where people play music and dance.
-It is sort of like contra dancing here, but much more chaotic!
+It is similar to contra dancing here in Appalachia, but much more chaotic!
 We all had a really fun time, even though none of us knew what we were doing.
-It began at 9pm and lasted almost 2 hours, with all of us dancing almost nonstop.
+It began at nine in the evening and lasted almost two hours, with all of us dancing almost nonstop.
 When it was over, none of us wanted to leave!
 It is these kinds of experiences that make study abroad trips so different from learning in a classroom, and so worthwhile, in my opinion.
-It was one of my favorite parts of the trip.”
+It was one of my favorite parts of the trip!”

 Top photo features Williams at Cramond Beach near Edinburgh, Scotland on May 25th, 2019.
 Photo submitted.